105: The Corpse Vanishes

 She’s practicing for her role as Camille.

-Camille refers to the title character in the 1852 novel and play by Alexandre Dumas.
-The works were adapted for the big screen several times throughout the silent movie era, culminating in an Academy Award-winning version starring Greta Garbo in 1936.
+Camille is a Parisian courtesan, created by Alexandre Dumas, who nobly dies of consumption for the good of her aristocratic lover.
+The work was adapted for the big screen several times throughout the silent movie era, culminating in an Academy Award-winning version starring Greta Garbo in 1936.

 The phrase “It’s not just for breakfast anymore” is a slogan for the Florida Orange Juice Growers Association.